 3. Event driven

 Event driven programming is a generic concept where event emitter emits the number of events and a main loop listens to these events and immediately triggers a callback function as soon as the corresponding event is detected in that loop.
 In Node.js, the events are heavily used which make Node.js a pretty fast application as compared to the other similar technologies.

 MongoDB provides the persistence for your application data.Mongoose allows us to have access to the MongoDB commands for CRUD simply and easily.

 MongoDB is an open-source, document database designed with both scalability and developer agility in mind.
 MongoDB bridges the gap between key-value stores, which are fast and scalable, and relational databases, which have rich functionality.
 Instead of storing data in rows and columns as one would with a relational database, MongoDB stores JSON documents in collections with dynamic schemas.

 Mongo + Node is extremely popular when you need a fast and convenient development cycle,performing Mongo queries in Node is, as you mentioned, straight forward, Mongo is a key value store, so basically no type checkings stuff” – what I meant here by “key value store” was that there are no predefined types for values in general. you could first have a field be a string, then you could have it be an numeral.

 Express 3.x is a light-weight web application framework to help organize your web application into an MVC architecture on the server side.
 You can use a variety of choices for your templating language (like EJS, Jade, and Dust.js).

 The Express Generator lets you create complex applications quickly.

-- Express builds: Single-page, multi-page, and hybrid mobile and web apps Common back-end functions for web applications APIs (application programming interfaces)
+Express builds: Single-page, multi-page, and hybrid mobile and web applications Common back-end functions for web applications APIs (application programming interfaces)